 We have to realize we are a sinner.
 We have sin in our life we need to get rid of.
-We need to understand in order to becoming a believer and follower of Christ, we must be willing to give up our old life.
-Things that we did for ourself and our own wants, may have to go.
-There is nothing we can do to save ourself.
+We need to understand in order to become a believer and follower of Christ, we must be willing to give up our old life.
+Things that we did for ourselves and our own wants, may have to go.
+There is nothing we can do to save ourselves.
 We need Someone stronger than us to help and cleanse our heart.

 2 Parts Of Belief In Grace